United States Postal Savings System: Operations

+Total assets in the postal system remained at about $200 million until the Great Depression, when many savings and loan associations (S&Ls) failed.
+Customers seeking the postal savings system's security—and the 2% interest rate, which was now comparable to what banks and S&Ls offered—greatly increased postal savings deposits to about $1.2 billion.
+Because the system could not redeposit funds in S&Ls, which made most mortgage loans, the housing market weakened.
+As more banks refused postal deposits because of the 2.25% (raised to 2.5% in 1934) interest requirement, the system increasingly invested in the only legal alternative, public debt, further constricting the money supply.
+O'Hara and David Easley wrote that the inflexibility of the postal system inadvertently worsened the economy during the Depression, instead of stabilizing it as intended.

+At its peak in 1947, the system held almost $3.4 billion in deposits.
+In addition to holding cash deposits, the system also sold fixed-term bonds and operated a Savings Card program.
+These cards provided spaces for a fixed number of postage stamps, each purchased for a few cents.
+Once filled, the cards could be presented for credit to a savings account in the system.

 From 1921, depositors were fingerprinted.
-This was initially 'not to be associated with criminology' but in some instances the Yours Truly, Johnny Dollar radio show in the early 1950s suggested Postal Savings account fingerprints were used for positive identification in criminal cases.
+Although this practice was initially 'not to be associated with criminology', the early 1950s Yours Truly, Johnny Dollar radio show suggested that in some instances, Postal Savings account fingerprints were used for positive identification in criminal cases.

-According to a 2019 analysis, "the program was initially used by non-farming immigrant populations for short-term saving, then as a safe haven during the Great Depression, and finally as long-term investment for the wealthy during the 1940s...
+According to a 2019 analysis, "the program was initially used by non-farming immigrant populations for short-term saving, then as a safe haven during the Great Depression, and finally as a long-term investment for the wealthy during the 1940s...
 Postal Savings was only a partial substitute for traditional banks, as locations with banks often still heavily used postal savings."

 Decline

 The system originally had a natural advantage over deposit-taking private banks because the deposits were always backed by "the full faith and credit of the United States Government."
 However, because the establishment of the Federal Deposit Insurance Corporation gave a guarantee to depositors in private banks, the system lost its advantage in trust.
 The rise of United States Savings Bonds during and after World War II also drew funds away from the system.
 By the 1960s, with American banks fully recovered and more accepting of consumer deposits, the Postal Savings System was seen as redundant.
 A campaign by bankers dating back to the service's introduction had lobbied to create this impression, even though there were 1 million depositors.
 The government passed legislation requiring it to stop accepting deposits on July 1, 1967, and to transfer remaining deposits (approximately $50 million) to a claims fund of the United States Treasury.
 In 1971, most of the fund was distributed to state and local authorities in proportion to the obligations of individual post offices.
 Outstanding deposit claims were voided in 1985.